davidlidebrandt/milestone-project-4/README.md

 * [Bootstrap](https://getbootstrap.com/)

-Bootstrap was used to provide structure and responsiveness to the site by using their container , row and col classes.
-Carousels, a dropdown, a accordion, a pagination element and some cards were components that where included from Bootstrap.
+Bootstrap was used to provide structure and responsiveness to the site by using their container , row, offset and col classes.
+Helper classes for margin, padding, font weight and text transform such as their m, p, fw, text-uppercase classes where heavily used throughout the project to speed up the front end development.
+A navbar and some dropdown elements where components included in the project.

 * [Github](https://github.com/)